 The only cons about the Lockdown:

-- I had plans to go back to college and to go on holidays to Tenerife with my daughter.
+- I had plans to return to college and go on holiday to Tenerife with my daughter.
 I also had plans to step up my game at work.
 So basically, my ‘plans’ got cancelled.

 - I lost my job.
 It was very heartbreaking for me.
 However, as I said, everything happens for a reason.

 That’s pretty much everything.
-So was the Lockdown good to me?
+So was the Lockdown good for me?
 I would say – YES!
-Because it had helped build up my relationship with the people that matter the most with me.
-I am blessed not to have lost any member of my family or friends from Covid-19.
-And I am fully recharged, I know what’s important to me, what I want and I need.
-I am ready to take on a new chapter, and I am no longer here to play with Life.
+Because it had helped build up my relationship with the people that matter the most time.
+I am blessed not to have lost any member of my family or friends to Covid-19.
+And I am fully recharged.
+I know what’s important to me, what I want, and what I need.
+I am ready to take on a new chapter, and Io longer here to play with Life.